robertocapuano/Checker10L/readme.md

 # Controls
 - Cursor keys to move the cursor
 - Space to select a piece
-- Space to move the selected disc.
+- Space to move the selected piece.

 When a piece reaches the furthest row it becomes a king.